Golden ears are a myth.

 It will help you to learn how the various ranges within the spectrum sound.
 Eventually this will all come from memory.

 Feel free to save this image to your computer and print it.
+It’ll help you with your frequency ear training.

 Here are some examples of different frequency ranges boosted on an electric guitar.
-Each example included a narrow boost of just over 10dB for some of the frequency ranges in the table above.
+Each example included a narrow boost of 10dB for some of the frequency ranges in the table above.
 I used a drastic boost to make the differences obvious.

-Step 2 – Ear Training Exercises and Software
+Step 2 – Ear Training Software

 Over time, you will learn how to identify different frequencies by ear through mixing.
 But you can significantly speed up that process through focused practice.